xuankimtran/docs-1/pages/katalon-studio/docs/condition-to-stop.md

 	</tbody>
 </table>

-Katalon Studio auto-generates JUnit report with all test cases in test suites 1, 2, 3, 4, and 5.
+Katalon Studio auto-generates JUnit reports with all test cases in test suites 1, 2, 3, 4, and 5.

-## 3rd-Party Integrations

-The final status of a terminated test suite is marked **Incomplete**.
-When a test suite has at least 1 test case not run, the status of this test suite is **Incomplete**.

-**Incomplete** and **Not started yet** test suite and its test cases' results are not uploaded to 3rd-party tools (qTest, JIRA, Slack, Azure DevOps Test Plans, TestRail) except for TestOps, since TestOps parses the execution log.

-Katalon Studio sends **Incomplete** test suite execution’s attachments, including execution log and JUnit Report to TestOps.
-This action ends the incomplete execution on TestOps.

 ## Troubleshoot testing